-There is no perfect answer to what time of year is best of cruising.
-Really, it depends on your destination, and your idea of the perfect vacation.
+There is no perfect answer to what time of year is best for cruising.
+Really, it depends on your destination and your idea of the perfect vacation.
 Think about your specific situation as you read through this article.

 For example, families with children need to consider school and extracurricular activities.
 For this reason, summer and vacation periods are popular times for family cruise vacations.

 On the other hand, if you are hoping to avoid those screaming children and college students on your trip, fall is a great time to go.
 The weather is still nice, but kids are, for the most part, back in school.